Swollen Members: 2006–2007: Black Magic

-2009-2010: Armed to the Teeth, Greatest Hits
+2009–2010: Armed to the Teeth, Greatest Hits

-Armed to the Teeth was released October 27, 2009 through Kottonmouth Kings label Suburban Noize Records.
+Armed to the Teeth was released October 27, 2009, by Battle Axe Records and Suburban Noize Records.
 Featured artists on the album include La Coka Nostra, Talib Kweli, Tech N9ne, Tre Nyce, and a return of Moka Only on the previously released track, "Red Dragon".
-This release was followed by a North American tour with Australian Hip-Hop group Bliss 'n' Eso.
+This release was followed by a North American tour with the Australian hip-hop group Bliss 'n' Eso.

-In 2010, Swollen Members released their greatest hits album, which reached #110 on the Canadian Albums Chart.
+In 2010, Swollen Members released their first greatest hits album titled Greatest Hits: Ten Years of Turmoil, which reached number 110 on the Canadian Albums Chart.